StarpTech/fay/README.md

 Load tests are part of our CI.
 For more informations check the [load-test](./loadtesting/README.md).
 ## Best practice

 In order to produce reproducible results try to avoid downloading external resources you can't control and executing javascript.
-You can inline images and styles in the document.
 Use the options `offline=true` and `javascript=false` to enforce that.
-Fonts can be embedded in the docker image to make them accesible to the chromium browser.
+You can inline images / fonts / styles with base64 in the document.
+Fonts can also be embedded in the docker image to make them accesible to the chromium browser.

 ## Credits